 A: Employers must submit their Forms 1094/1095-B/C to the IRS on or before February 28 (March 31, if filing electronically) of the year following the calendar year to which the reporting relates.
-These dates apply regardless of the policy year or ERISA plan year of the employer-sponsored coverage.
-In addition, like Form W-2, employers must distribute the corresponding employee statements by January 31 of the following year unless the deadline is otherwise extended by the IRS.
-(In recent years, the deadline for distributing ACA reporting forms to employees has been extended to March 2.)
+In addition, employers must distribute the corresponding employee statements (Forms 1094/1095-C) by March 2 (March 1 in leap years; in late 2022, the original January 31 deadline for distributing ACA reporting forms to employees was permanently extended by 30 days).
+The dates for submitting forms to the IRS and furnishing employees with a copy of the relevant form apply regardless of the policy year or ERISA plan year of the employer-sponsored coverage.
 When a due date falls on a weekend or federal holiday, the due date is extended to the next business day.